dogweather/forkful/content/en/arduino/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?
-Comparing two dates means figuring out which one is earlier, later, or if they're the same.
-Programmers do it to track time-based events, like scheduling tasks or logging data over time.

 ## How to:
 In Arduino, you can compare dates using the `TimeLib.h` library.
 Install it first.
 Then, check out this snippet: